Barracuda's Yosemite Server Backup Errors

 Error 3020: Object not found

-Possibly seen during backups if the file existed when the backup list was created, but did not exist by the time the process got around to trying to back it up.
+Seen during backups if the file existed when the backup list was created, but did not exist by the time the process got around to trying to back it up.
 The file then gets counted as "Not attempted".
 See also error 16, which seems to be the same type of error for Windows filesystems.

 Error 3166: Failed to export repository data